VR TRAINING FOR FLIGHT DECK OFFICERS

-The client is a startup from Norway who wants to revolutionize the training industry with Intelligent Immersive VR Training Systems.
+The client is a startup from Norway that wants to revolutionize the training industry with Intelligent Immersive VR Training Systems.
 They gather training consultants from various industries and design comprehensive and innovative training programs whose purpose is to be implemented in VR.

 We don’t practice until we can get it right.
-We practice until we can't get it wrong.

-Typical environments include helicopter deck on offshore oil rigs, supply ships, cruise ships, ferries, and onshore helidecks.
-The simulation covers practicing helicopter and deck knowledge, practicing of normal and emergency deck operations and procedures, communication, signaling, and practice with firefighting.
+The course consists of theory, memorizing of movements and behavior.
+And practical training in VR.
+Typical environments include helicopter decks on offshore oil rigs, supply ships, cruise ships, ferries, and onshore helidecks.
+The simulation covers technical knowledge, deck operations and procedures, communication, signaling and fighting fires.